meet the world at Linden hall

 The Lantern Walk ceremony, held following Baccalaureate on the night prior to graduation, is a rite of passage ceremony for our junior and senior girls.
 The passing of the lanterns signifies passing the responsibility as the oldest members of the school family down from the graduating seniors to the upcoming senior class.
 Following the procession from the chapel to the fountain, the junior and senior girls form a circle around the fountain, sing their class song, and the seniors pass their lantern down to their junior sisters.

 Each February students in the Chinese Culture Club sponsor a Lunar New Year celebration at Linden Hall.
-The celebration includes spoken word, storytelling, dancing and musical performances by students with a grand finale that includes a traditional Dragon Parade.
-Members of the Linden Hall community also have the opportunity to enjoy traditional New Year's food such as crispy pork, Cantonese-style steamed fish, stir fried Bai Cai, and everyone's favorite – dumplings!
+The celebration includes songs, storytelling, dancing and musical performances by students, and ends with a traditional Dragon Parade.
+Members of the Linden Hall community also have the opportunity in our Dining Hall to enjoy traditional New Year's food such as crispy pork, Cantonese-style steamed fish, stir fried Bai Cai, and everyone's favorite – dumplings!